Fernando9522/super-pato/DIY-Tutorial.md

 1. Make sure to have all prerequisites.
 2. Desolder and remove pins from the bluetooth module.
 It may be difficult to desolder them all at once, I used pliers to make the metal pins straight and did gentle rotational movements to destroy the black plastic which holds them together and removed them separately.
 > It's a good idea to get rid of the solder inside the pins so it's possible to put the cables through the pins before soldering.
 It makes the soldering much easier.
 [This video](https://youtu.be/yFS7uNK31O8) shows how I do it.
-3. Hot glue the Arduino and bluetooth boads together (chips pointing outwards)
+3. Hot glue the Arduino and bluetooth boards together (chips pointing outwards)
 > Practice makes perfect but the point is to put enough hot glue for a firm connection but not enough to reach and block the pins.
 After some practice I put less of the hot glue and press the 2 parts harder, this way the device is a bit thinner than the first prototypes.
 I'd recommend to practice the movement of connecting the 2 boards without actually using glue.
 4. Cut a 6cm piece of wire, cut 1 "leg" of each resistor (2k and 4.7k) and create voltage divider by soldering all 3 together.
 > Heatshrink could be used to cover the bare metal parts.